harshit-kishor2/rnBoilerplate0.76/src/navigation/README.md

 For installation steps check README.md file inside theme directory.

-Each time new screen added you have to update two files -> routeConfig.ts and types.d.ts
+Each time new screen added you have to update two files -> route-config.ts and types.d.ts

 NavigationService can be used outside of react scope for navigation purpose.